jankotek/mapdb-site/_posts/2017-05-24-kotlin_vs_java_lambdas_and_locks.md

 ---

 A few months ago ago I wrote post named [Scala has weakly typed syntax](http://www.mapdb.org/blog/scala_has_weakly_typed_syntax/).
-I should expand it a bit: Scala is excellent language, but Kotlin is better.
+I should expand it a bit: Scala is excellent language, but Kotlin is far better.
 When comparing Kotlin to other languages, you only see nicer syntax.
 But Kotlin really shines, once you start using  for daily tasks, I programmed in Kotlin for 3 years.
 So I am starting small blog series, to describe less known advantages of Kotlin programming language.